saurabswaarm/couriercli/README.md

 ## Note

 I have done my best to implement the time calculation algorithm using greedy and a another approach using backtracking, couldn't give fullest due to personal time constraints.
-I am out of touch with DSA due to worloads at my current org.
+I am out of touch with DSA for almost a year due to worloads at my current org.

-I have taken assitance of Windsurf to generate the architecture and some of the code and tests.
+I have taken assitance of Windsurf to generate the architecture.md, some of the code and tests.

 ### Available Scripts